tsiparinda/capitalbank/README.md

-api - interfaces, which should be defined for any new bank logger - define logger functionality logic - define a business logic program's behaviour pbapi - methods defined for Privatbank store - methods for store date in database utils - some additional general functions
+api - interfaces, which should be defined for any new bank logger - define logger functionality logic - define a business logic program's behaviour pbapi - methods defined for Privatbank processing store - methods for store data in the database utils - some additional general functions

 ## Algorithm